appcelerator-archive/ingot-web-server/README.md

 	npm install -g ingot

-You will need to install the bower dependencies:

-	cd /path/to/ingot-web-server
-	node_modules/bower/bin/bower install

 ## Reporting Bugs or submitting fixes

 If you run into problems, and trust us, there are likely plenty of them at this